 Procyon is one of the 27 stars featured on the flag of Brazil.
 Each star symbolizes a Brazilian Federative Unit and Procyon represents the state of Amazonas.

-The Kalapalo people in the Brazilian state of Mato Grosso saw Procyon and Canopus as part of an asterism called Kofongo, or Duck, which signalled the beginning of the rainy season and the increase in manioc.
+The Kalapalo people in the Brazilian state of Mato Grosso saw Procyon and Canopus as part of an asterism called Kofongo, or Duck.
+The asterism signalled the beginning of the rainy season and the increase in manioc.
 The stars Castor and Pollux in Gemini represented the Duck’s hands.

 Procyon and Sirius were mentioned in numerous ancient texts and played a prominent role in many ancient cultures, including Babylon and Egypt.
-To Babylonians, Procyon represented Nangar, an aspect of the god Marduk known as the Carpenter, who rebuilt the heavens and organised the sky, constructing stations for the gods, fixing their celestial likeness as constellations and defining the days of the year.
+To Babylonians, Procyon represented Nangar, an aspect of the god Marduk known as the Carpenter.
+In Babylonian lore, the Carpenter rebuilt the heavens and organised the sky, constructing stations for the gods, fixing their celestial likeness as constellations and defining the days of the year.

 In Hawaii, Procyon was known as Puana, meaning “blossom.”
-It was part of an asterism called Ke ka o Makali’I, or “the canoe bailer of Makali’I,” which it formed with Sirius, Capella, Castor and Pollux.
+It was part of an asterism called Ke ka o Makali’I, or “the canoe bailer of Makali’I.” It formed the asterism with Sirius, Capella, Castor and Pollux.

-The Maori called the star Puangahori and Tahitians knew it as Anâ-tahu’a-vahine-o-toa-te-manava, or “star-the-priestess-of-brave-heart,” and considered it one of the pillars holding the sky.
+The Maori called Procyon Puangahori and Tahitians knew it as Anâ-tahu’a-vahine-o-toa-te-manava, or “star-the-priestess-of-brave-heart,” and considered it one of the pillars holding the sky.

 The Inuit knew the star as Sikuliarsiujuittuq, which means “the one who never goes onto the newly formed sea-ice.”
-The name refers to a man who was too obese to go on ice to hunt and instead stole food from other hunters in his village.
-The other hunters killed him after persuading him to go on the sea ice.
+The name refers to a man who was too obese to go on the ice to hunt and instead stole food from other hunters in his village.
+The other hunters did away with him after persuading him to go on the sea ice.
 Procyon appears red during Arctic winter and the red colour symbolized the man’s bloody end.

-Procyon is very easy to find because it is a first magnitude star and because of its proximity to Orion, one of the most recognizable constellations, as well as to Sirius, the brightest star in the sky.
-From mid-northern latitudes, Procyon appears just to the left of Orion’s hourglass asterism, above Sirius.
+Procyon is very easy to find because it is a first-magnitude star and it lies near Orion, one of the most recognizable constellations in the sky, and Sirius, the brightest star in the sky.
+From mid-northern latitudes, Procyon appears just to the left of Orion’s hourglass asterism and above Sirius.

 Even though the Milky Way passes through it, the constellation does not have any particularly bright deep sky objects.
-It is best known for its brightest stars – Procyon and Gomeisa – as well as for Luyten’s Star, one of the nearest stars to Earth, a red dwarf located only 1.2 light years from Procyon and 12.36 light years from the Sun.
+It is best known for its brightest stars – Procyon and Gomeisa – as well as for Luyten’s Star, one of the nearest stars to Earth.
+Procyon is the only first-magnitude star in the constellation.